25 Steamy Movies Like Fifty Shades Of Grey

 Nymphomaniac Parts I and II

-The marketing for "Nymphomaniac" made it clear that audiences were in for something truly wild — as a wide range of posters were made that feature various characters in the film reaching orgasm.
+The marketing for "Nymphomaniac" made it clear that audiences were in for something truly wild — as a wide range of posters were made that featured various characters in the film reaching orgasm.
 What else can we come to expect from director Lars Von Trier, the wildly outspoken director whose previous film "Antichrist" opens with an explicit sex scene that results in the death of a baby.

-This two-part, four-hour epic traces the life of Joe (Charlotte Gainsbourg, with Stacy Martin as young Joe), a self-diagnosed nymphomaniac (sex addict), who recounts her countless erotic experiences to Seligman (Stellan Skarsgard), as he helps her recover from a physical assault.
+This two-part, four-hour epic traces the life of Joe (Charlotte Gainsbourg, with Stacy Martin as young Joe), a self-diagnosed nymphomaniac (sex addict), who recounts her countless erotic experiences to a middle-aged man (Stellan Skarsgard), as he helps her recover from a physical assault.
 While critics were mixed on the film, many appreciated the madness of it all.
 Critic Adam Nayman noted in The Ringer that the film has "an amazingly eclectic cast of weirdos" whose "stamina goes a long way toward keeping things sweaty, grotesque, and funny."

 The Dreamers